-Once considered a “beauty buzzword,” collagen has come a long way from being an ingredient added to costly creams that promise youthful looking skin.
-Instead, collagen has taken the health industry by storm, and is even referred to as the world’s next superfood.
+Once considered a “beauty buzzword”, collagen has come a long way from being an ingredient added to costly creams that promise youthful looking skin.
+Here’s what research says about how collagen benefits our entire body.

-When taken as a nutritional supplement, collagen protein has also been shown to relieve digestive issues, build lean muscle mass, boost the immune system and relieve joint pain (2).
-And yes: taking collagen protein has also been shown to significantly improve skin elasticity (3).
+When taken as a nutritional supplement, collagen protein has also been shown to relieve digestive issues, build lean muscle mass, boost the immune system and relieve joint pain.
+(2) And yes: taking collagen protein can significantly improve skin elasticity.
+(3)

 What Is Collagen?